ni/csharp-styleguide/docs/Configuring Banned Methods.md

 # Process

 The analyzer works by looking through "BannedMethods" [additional files](https://github.com/dotnet/roslyn/blob/master/docs/analyzers/Using%20Additional%20Files.md).
-A project can contain any number of files as long as:
+An additional file's contents will be parsed if the following conditions are true:

 1. The filename contains the text "BannedMethods"